Santiago de Compostela

 Franco street

 To top it off, the beautiful Compostela is one of the European cities with the most kilometers of green area per inhabitant.
-The impressive Alameda parks, in the nerve center of the city, the extensive green areas of the university campuses, the Bonaval park, Belvís park, Eugenio Granell park or the river path of the Sarela river.
+The impressive Alameda park, in the nerve center of the city, the extensive green areas of the university campuses, the Bonaval park, Belvís park, Eugenio Granell park or the river path of the Sarela river.

 One of the greatest virtues of Santiago is its accessibility and ease of movement.
 It is a city well provided with urban transport lines, but in practice, walking tours are perfectly acceptable, as it well shows the map of travel times between the main landmarks of the city, prepared by the university.